Prince and the Revolution: Live

-Prince and the Revolution: Live is a live concert video by Prince and The Revolution.
+Prince and the Revolution: Live is a live concert video by Prince and the Revolution.
 Released after the Purple Rain Tour was complete, the video is a recording of the March 30, 1985 concert at the Carrier Dome in Syracuse, New York.
 The concert was also broadcast live throughout Europe as the final act of the 15th "Rock Night", an all-night show of four concerts staged by West German public broadcaster Westdeutscher Rundfunk as part of its Rockpalast series that was simulcast by the Eurovision network of European TV stations.

 First released on VHS on July 29, 1985, a DVD version was later released with the 2017 deluxe edition of Purple Rain.
 An audio companion of the concert was released digitally on May 15, 2020.
-On June 3, 2022, Legacy Recordings in association with NPG Records, reissued the project for the first time in physical audio format (CD and vinyl) and Blu-ray video with remastered video and the audio being remixed by Chris James for both 5.1 surround sound and Dolby Atmos (with the Atmos mix also being issued digitally through select streaming platforms on the same day).
+On June 3, 2022, Legacy Recordings, in association with NPG Records, reissued the project for the first time in physical audio format (CD and vinyl) and Blu-ray video with remastered video and the audio being remixed by Chris James for both 5.1 surround sound and Dolby Atmos (with the Atmos mix also being issued digitally through select streaming platforms on the same day).

 Background

 In 1984–85, to capitalise on his growing success with the Purple Rain album, Prince toured the United States extensively to promote the album and sales increased accordingly.
-Though not on the video, the tour was opened by Apollonia 6 and Sheila E.
+Though not on the video, the tour was opened by Sheila E.